NREL/disco/docs/source/transform-models.rst

 .. note::

-    By default, the name of PV deployments directory is ``hc_pv_deployments``, if the PV deployments are located in other directory, please specify the right directory by using option `-P/--pv-deployments-dirname` in command ``transform-model``.
+    By default, the name of PV deployments directory is ``hc_pv_deployments``, if the PV deployments are located in another directory, please specify the right directory by using option ``-P/--pv-deployments-dirname`` in the ``transform-model`` command.

 Load Shape Data files
 ---------------------
-By default DISCO replaces relative paths to load shape data files with absolute paths and does not copy them.
+By default, DISCO replaces relative paths to load shape data files with absolute paths and does not copy them.
 This reduces time and consumed storage space.
 However, it also makes the directory non-portable to other systems.